 - telling us about new approaches, models, developments and ways of working in their area

 What are the benefits of being a champion?

-- Access to peer support networks through contact with other champions
+- having a gateway to peer support and knowledge sharing with other champions in the network

-Resources from our first Champions Network event, 6th and 7th October, 2010:
+Resources from our first Annual Champions event, 6th and 7th October, 2010:

 - Blog post

 - Alison Petch's welcome speech

 - Voxpop: John Kerr, City of Edinburgh Council